gritzko/ron-test/README.md

 TODO

-- [ ] migrate libron to thiese tests
+- [ ] migrate libron to these tests
 - [ ] migrate golang to these tests
 - [ ] migrate volyx' java to these tests
 - [ ] migrate oleg's js to these tests
-- [ ] serialize torture tests from the java repo
+- [ ] serialize torture tests from the jb java repo
-- [ ] adfd fuzz testing too
+- [ ] add fuzz testing too